 What Should You Do After a Car Accident?

 After a car accident, the first step is to secure the scene.
 Next, attend to follow-up details and comply with medical advice.
 Then, you may want to consider seeking legal counsel as soon as possible.
-A lawyer from our team can manage your case from start to finish while protecting you from insurance company tactics that are not in your best interest.
+A lawyer from our law firm can manage your case from start to finish while protecting you from insurance company tactics that are not in your best interest.

-Make Sure that Everyone in Your Vehicle Is Okay
+Make Sure That Everyone in Your Vehicle is Okay

 Document the Car Accident Scene